araavp/instacart-delivery-slot-finder/README.md

 Mac Script that notifies you once a delivery slot is available on Instacart

 # Versions
+Latest Version: Version #9 4/28/20 3:38 AM PST.
+If you receive this error: error "The variable input is not defined." number -xxxx from "input" Please redownload the instacart-deliveryslot-finder.scpt file.

-Latest Version: Version #8 4/27/20 12:11 AM PST.
+- Version #8 4/27/20 12:11 AM PST.
 If the script does not show delivery slot when there is a delivery slot, please download again.
 If you receive this error: error "The variable input is not defined." number -xxxx from "input" Please redownload the instacart-deliveryslot-finder.scpt file.
 - Version #7 4/22/20 9:43 AM PST.
 If the script continues to open new Instacart tabs but does not close the old tabs properly, please download file again.
 - Version #6 4/18/20 6:35 PM PST.
 If you receive notification for delivery slot available when the website still shows "No delivery times available", please download file again.
 - Version #5 4/18/20 6:25 PM PST.
 If you receive this error: error "The variable input is not defined." number -xxxx from "input" Please redownload the instacart-deliveryslot-finder.scpt file.